- Yields: 4 Servings

 Remove neck and giblets and rinse chicken inside and out, if desired; pat dry with paper towels.
 Coat chicken lightly with oil and season with 2 tablespoons dry rub.
 Set aside (Note: If you prefer a more classic roasted chicken flavor, omit the dry rub and use only kosher salt and black pepper.)

 Open beer can, pour out about ¼-cup of the beer and make an extra hole in top of the can with church key can opener.
 Sprinkle the remaining tablespoon of the dry rub inside beer can.
-Place vertical chicken roaster (such as the Grill Friends™ Chicken Sitter) or beer can in center of cooking grate and
+Place vertical chicken roaster (such as the Grill Friends™ Chicken Sitter) or beer can in center of cooking grate and move legs apart so the body cavity slides over the top of the beer can.
+The chicken will appear to be sitting on the grate.

 Cook chicken for 1–1½ hours or until the internal temperature registers 165°F in the breast area and 180°F in the thigh.
 Remove from grill and let rest for 10 minutes before carving.